dpkn1989/JaiSriRam/README.md

 ## Merging technique practice step 2

 ## This statement is added for merge conflict example

+## This statement is added for pull rebase practice
 This repo is for my practice on GiT